bespoken/bespoken-docs/end-to-end/ivr.md

 - $1: Please wait while I transfer you to an agent
 ```

 What happens here is we call the United Airlines number, which is set as part of our configuration file.
 We then have a back and forth interaction with the system - the first part of each line before the `:` is what we say to the system, such as "new flight reservation".
 The second part, which comes after the colon, contains assertions as well as additional configuration.
-We check the `transcript` property to verify the system's response is as expectged.
+We check the `transcript` property to verify the system's response is as expected.
 We `set` the finishOnPhrase to help us figure out when the system has finished speaking.
 These keywords and modifiers will be explained in the following sections.

 If the expected response matches the actual response we receive from the system, then the test passes.
 Please note we use partial matches - so if the full response is "hi, how are you doing", a test that looks for "hi" will be considered a pass.